Back to Insights

 • What if interest rates rise 2-3% during your term?

-Bring your leverage strategy to the board early.
+Step 5: Align with Board and Investors — Bring your leverage strategy to the board early.
 Most investors appreciate well-reasoned debt strategies but want input on timing and amount.

 Optimal Leverage Ratios by Growth Stage